aws/aws-sdk-js-v3/clients/client-cleanrooms/README.md

 <p>Welcome to the <i>Clean Rooms API Reference</i>.</p>
 <p>Clean Rooms is an Amazon Web Services service that helps multiple parties to join
 their data together in a secure collaboration workspace.
-In the collaboration, members who can query and receive results can get insights into the collective datasets without either party getting access to the other party's raw data.</p>
+In the collaboration, members who can run queries and jobs and receive results can get insights into the collective datasets without either party getting access to the other party's raw data.</p>
 <p>To learn more about Clean Rooms concepts, procedures, and best practices, see the
 <a href="https://docs.aws.amazon.com/clean-rooms/latest/userguide/what-is.html">Clean Rooms User Guide</a>.</p>